Updated 7 August 2020

 What digital platform is used?

 The Federal Court of Australia is using Microsoft Teams and telephone conferencing in order to hear matters.
-The Court has created a guide to virtual hearings and Microsoft Teams which is available by clicking here.
+The Court has created a guide to virtual hearings and Microsoft Teams on their website.

 If you have concerns about a matter at any other Australia court or tribunal, you should visit the relevant court or tribunal website as a starting point.